SteamedFish6/NextVpower/README.md

 python NextVpower.py -h
 ```

-> [!IMPORTANT]
-> (Updated on 2025/3/5) Now we have generated barcode matrixes of multi-virus extracted from [NextClade phylogenetic tree](https://github.com/nextstrain/nextclade_data/tree/release).
-To specify a barcode matrix, please use `-b` parameter to select a file.
->
-> Apart from demixing sars-cov-2 with usher_barcodes, you can try demixing other kind of viruses with our new barcode matrixes, including IAV, IBV, hmpv, measles, mpox, rsv, dengue and yellow fever.
->
-> Our barcode extracter tool is now under maintaining and the code is coming soon, then you can update barcode matrixes from NextClades source on time!

 > [!NOTE]
 > `usher_barcodes.csv` was generated via [Freyja](https://github.com/andersen-lab/Freyja) and this file was copied from [Freyja repository](https://github.com/andersen-lab/Freyja/blob/main/freyja/data/usher_barcodes.csv).